Background pattern

 Warnings and precautions

-Consult your doctor before starting to use Taltz:
+Talk to your doctor before starting Taltz:

-• If you are receiving any other treatment for psoriasis (such as immunosuppressants or ultraviolet light therapy) or for psoriatic arthritis.
+• if you are receiving any other treatment for psoriasis (such as immunosuppressants or ultraviolet light therapy) or for psoriatic arthritis.

-Intestinal inflammatory disease (Crohn's disease or ulcerative colitis)
+Inflammatory bowel disease (Crohn's disease or ulcerative colitis)

 Children and adolescents

-Other medications and Taltz
+Other medicines and Taltz

-Inform your doctor, pharmacist, or nurse:
+Tell your doctor, pharmacist, or nurse:

 Pregnancy and breastfeeding

-Driving and operating machines
+Driving and using machines

 Taltz contains sodium

-3. How to Use Taltz
+3. How to use Taltz

-Read the "Instructions for Use" of the pen carefully before using Taltz.
+Read the “Instructions for use” of the pen carefully before using Taltz.

 Your doctor will explain how much Taltz you need and for how long.

-Psoriasis in adults
+Plaque psoriasis in adults

-• After the first dose, you will use a dose of 80 mg (1 pen) every week at weeks 2, 4, 6, 8, 10, and 12.
-From week 12 onwards, you will use a dose of 80 mg (1 pen) every 4 weeks.
+• After the first dose, use a dose of 80 mg (1 pen) at week 2, 4, 6, 8, 10, and 12.
+From week 12 onwards, use a dose of 80 mg (1 pen) every 4 weeks.

 The recommended dose administered by subcutaneous injection in children is based on the following weight categories: